COMMUNICATION SCIENCES AND DISORDERS

 The UD SLH Clinic exists to train students on how to translate cutting-edge research, into practice – and practice into the next great research findings.
 Our Clinic is one of a few University Speech-Language-Hearing Clinics nationally to participate in data tracking for the American Speech-Language-Hearing Association National Outcomes Measurement System.
-Located in the UD Health Sciences Complex, the Speech-Language-Hearing Clinic has 6 treatment rooms and one large group treatment area.
-Additionally, a wide range of hearing diagnostic services are available in our audiology suite.
+Located in the UD STAR Health Sciences Complex, the Speech-Language-Hearing Clinic has 6 treatment rooms and one large group treatment area.
+Additionally, a wide range of hearing diagnostic services are available in our audiology suite as well.
 We are open to the public!

-Communication Sciences and Disorders is home to a variety of research labs and programs.
+The Communication Sciences and Disorders Department is home to a variety of research labs and programs.
 Our faculty and staff focus on research in areas such as Acquired Neurological Illness/Injury, Autism Spectrum Disorder, Bilingual Language Development, Memory Consolidation, Motor Speech, Fluency and many more.

 The Tower at STAR

 Discrimination is Against the Law

 The University of Delaware is an equal opportunity/affirmative action employer and Title IX institution.
 The University of Delaware complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
 The University of Delaware does not exclude people or treat them differently because of race, color, national origin, age, disability, or sex.
 For a list of the University’s complete policies, please visit this page.